acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/ref_apps/parking.rst

 Calibration
 ------------
 Estimation of the underlying noise level is an important factor for the performance of the algorithm.
 This is done at start up with an empty channel.
 The purpose of this is to get a noise estimate in the current temperature.
 If the obstruction detection is activated, we also get the signature for the unobstructed close range.
 The processing has an internal model to account for temperature changes during execution.
 However, for large temperature fluctuations, there is still a risk that the obstruction detection performance deteriorates.

+Note that the calibration of the obstruction detection must be done with the sensor unobstructed in the intended casing, since the calibration takes a snapshot of the radar signal in the obstruction detection range.

+In general, it is better to calibrate the sensor as close as possible to operating temperatures.

 Temperature
 ^^^^^^^^^^^